IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/design/system-ui/main-menu.md

 ---

 The main menu is a useful entry point to launch the core IVI experience and quickly switch between applications.
-This mechanism is supported on the TomTom IndiGO platform through the menu service.
-An application frontend can be registered with the menu service when configuring a TomTom IndiGO based IVI system.
+This mechanism is supported on the TomTom Digital Cockpit platform through the menu service.
+An application frontend can be registered with the menu service when configuring a TomTom Digital Cockpit based IVI system.
 The fact that this service is disconnected from the actual main menu UI means that this UI can easily be replaced, while still keeping access to the configured applications and menu data like the list of menu items, with their icons and optional labels.